Holographic AME states in black hole interiors: Introduction and Summary

 We show that the quantum state dual to a particular time slice in the black hole interior, called the special extremal slice~\cite{Hartman:2013qma}, takes a remarkably simple form: a maximally entangled state.
 More precisely, we argue that this state is an example of an absolutely maximally entangled (AME) state~\cite{Helwig:2012nha,Helwig:2013qoq},

 which is maximally entangled across all bipartitions.
-Such AME states have been employed as theoretical tools in toy models of AdS/CFT based on quantum error-correcting codes~\cite{Almheiri:2014lwa,Pastawski:2015qua}.
+AME states play an important role especially in quantum information science, serving as key resources for quantum error correction and secret sharing~\cite{Helwig:2012nha}.
+These states have also been used as theoretical tools in AdS / CFT toy models based on quantum error-correcting codes~\cite{Almheiri:2014lwa,Pastawski:2015qua}.
 Inspired by the appearance of AME state in such models, the similar notion called fixed area state~\cite{Dong:2018seb} has been proposed and has proven useful for various computations in gravitational path integral.
 However, it has remained unclear whether an AME state can, by itself, represent a classical spacetime.
-To our knowledge, this provides the first example in AdS/CFT where a single AME state, without any superposition, directly describes a time slice of classical spacetime.
+To our knowledge, this provides the first example in AdS/CFT where a single AME state, without any superposition, directly describes a time slice of classical spacetime, most notably in the interior.

 We support our proposal \eqref{eq:ses-ame} through a holographic calculation of Renyi entropy~\cite{Dong:2016fnf},

 where $\rho_A$ is the reduced density matrix for a subsystem $A$.
 In particular, $n\rightarrow1$ limit yields the entanglement entropy $S_A=-\textrm{Tr}\rho_A\log\rho_A$.
 Our analysis shows that the Renyi entropy $S^{(n)}_A$ is independent of $n$, {\it i.e.} $S^{(n)}_A=S_A$, confirming that the original state is maximally entangled.